 3. Dental Care High Priority

 Dental care is high priority because of direct oral contact.
-Toothbrush bristles are typically made of nylon, and a 2023 study in Environmental Science & Technology Letters (Yang et al.) found measurable microplastic release from standard nylon toothbrush bristles during normal brushing.
+Toothbrush bristles are typically made of nylon, and a 2025 study in Ecotoxicology and Environmental Safety (Wang et al., DOI 10.1016/j.ecoenv.2025.118694) measured about 2.33 million microplastic particles released per person per year from commonly-used nylon-bristle toothbrushes under simulated brushing — 63% smaller than 100 micrometers.
 Combined with single-use plastic toothpaste tubes and disposable floss, the average person's dental routine is a significant source of daily plastic ingestion.
+See our full guide to microplastic-free toothbrushes for the specific picks that eliminate the bristle problem, not just the handle.

 Small chewable tablets that activate into paste when you brush.
 Comes in a refillable glass jar with a metal lid — the refill arrives in a compostable pouch.
 No plastic tube, no plastic cap, no pump.
 Fluoride version available.
 This is the most practical swap for eliminating toothpaste tube waste, which is notoriously difficult to recycle because of the mixed-material laminate construction.